-The full P scales for ICT are set out in QCA's Planning, Teaching and Assessing the Curriculum for Pupils with Learning Difficulties: Information and communication technology (please see section 7).
+The full P scales for religious education are set out in QCA's Planning, Teaching and Assessing the Curriculum for Pupils with Learning Difficulties: Religious education (please see section 7).

 From P8, pupils move to the national curriculum levels.

 While a typically developing child will have achieved P8 by the age of four, some pupils will take considerably longer.